-- 1. The Academic Advising (https://www.csuci.edu/academics/advising/) department of CI helps students from all majors choose general education (GE) and other non-business classes.
-Please make an appointment with them to ask about GE and other non-business classes. - 2.
-The major/minor advisors help you pick classes specific to your major/minor.
-They can help you: - check whether you are on schedule to graduate - plan which classes to take each semester - decide whether you want to declare an option in the business major - plan which classes to take while studying abroad - answer any other questions about the business major or minor
+1. The Academic Advising department of CI helps students from all majors choose general education (GE) and other non-business classes.
+Please make an appointment with them to ask about GE and other non-business classes.

+2. The business major/minor advisor helps you pick business classes.
+Dr. Yalcin can help you:

+- check whether you are on schedule to graduate - plan which classes to take each semester - decide whether you want to declare an option in the business major - plan which classes to take while studying abroad - answer any other questions about the business major or minor